CodeupClassroom/germain-mysql-exercises/README.md

 # Welcome, Germain students!

-This is our repo for all of our SQL lesson and exercises materials.
+This is our repo for all of our SQL lesson and exercise materials.

 ___